Usage¶

 const errors = validationContext.validationErrors();

-// `errors` is a JSON object with detailled validation infos about each field in the input object.
+// `errors` is a JSON object with detailled validation infos about each field

 console.log(errors);